sametz/chem-coding/guides/choosing_a_language.md

 that are either particularly useful to chemists, or are particularly well suited for people just starting to learn programming.

-{TODO: maybe state somewhere what languages you're including, based on some criterion such as StackOverflow annual surveys.
-Don't need to include the more fringe languages such as Haskell etc.}

 Whatever language you choose,
 once you dive into it you will also learn tools, skills and habits that are not language-specific.